Our Orchard

 Farm Park Orchard Honeybees

-We practice natural beekeeping, meaning that our bee care practices prioritize the health of the hives over honey production.
-To keep the park’s hives happy and busy in the summer, we have various bee-attracting native plants around the property, such as yarrow, Common Sunflower, rabbitbrush, and Rocky Mountain Bee Plant in addition to our many annuals.
-In the fall, we prepare the bees for winter hibernation by placing protection over the hive.
+To keep the park’s hives happy and busy in the summer, we have various bee-attracting native plants around the property, such as yarrow, Common Sunflower, rabbitbrush, and Rocky Mountain Bee Plant in addition to our many annual flowering plants.
+In the fall, we prepare the bees for winter hibernation by placing cold protection over the hive.
 By springtime, they are active again and buzz around the park to pollinate all summer long.